Introduction

 parameters.write_file("etoh_molecular_data.json")

-This JSON file can be easily loaded and validated against the MolecularData
+This JSON file can easily be loaded and validated against the MolecularData

 model using the read_file